ml6team/fondant/docs/custom_component.md

         """
 ```

 The idea is that Fondant provides a single dataframe to the user based on the component's specification.
+The column names of the dataframe always have the format `subset_field`.
+This means that if a component defines the `images` subset with the `data` field in its `consumes` [section](component_spec) for instance, the dataframe will contain a column called `images_data`.

 Next, the user can manipulate this dataframe.
 Finally, the user should return a single dataframe, which Fondant will then use to update the [manifest](manifest) and potentially write new data to the cloud.
-Fondant will also verify that the output dataframe matches with the `produces` section of the component specificaton.
+Fondant will also verify that the output dataframe matches with the `produces` [section](component_spec) of the component specificaton.

 Note that the `transform` method can include additional custom arguments (`argument1` and `argument2` in the example above).
 These should match with the `args` section defined in the [Fondant specification](component_spec).
 Examples include the batch size when captioning images, the minimum width and height when filtering images, and so on.